Nicolas-Villoria/TrailBlazer/README.md

 A trailblazer is someone who marks a trail through unexplored territory.
 In the spirit of these pioneers, you are about to start a journey through the beautiful lands of our country.
 Our application, TrailBlazer, will be your trusty guide, designed to help you uncover the shortest routes to our historical treasures.
 Whether you're a tourist eager to discover iconic monuments, a local seeking a rural adventure, or a history enthusiast, TrailBlazer is the perfect tool for you.
 So what are you waiting for?
 Start your adventure and become the pioneer of your own trail!

 **TrailBlazer** is a route-finding application that started as a college project to explore graph algorithms and geospatial data.
-From the original code, which can be found in the `skeleton/` directory, we are developing a modern web application with an interactive frontend and REST API backend.
+From the original code, which can be found in the `skeleton/` directory, I am developing a modern web application with an interactive frontend and REST API backend.
 TrailBlazer combines real trail networks from OpenStreetMap with Catalunya's historical monument data to calculate optimal routes for explorers.

-## ✨ Features
+## Features

 - **Monument Discovery**: Browse military, religious, and civil historical buildings across Catalunya
 - **Real Trail Networks**: Uses actual hiking trails from OpenStreetMap data